CraftTweaker/CraftTweaker-Documentation/docs/1.19/content/zencode/Preprocessors/LoaderPreprocessor.md

 #loader tags

 <tag:items:minecraft:planks>.addId(<resource:minecraft:tnt>);
 ```

 Other mods may register other loaders under different names.
+As such, they might load at different points in time and
+provide certain classes.